dennisppaul/wellen/README.md

 # wellen

-*wellen* is a framework for exploring and teaching generative music making and algorithmic compositions. it facilitates simple ways of playing musical notes, facilitates easy access to low-level digital signal processing (DSP) and supplies rhythm and timing as well as some *standard* muscial mechanics. the library acts as an adapter to various sound in- and outputs like MIDI, OSC, or digital/analog audio. the library is hosted on github [wellen](https://github.com/dennisppaul/wellen).
+*wellen* is a framework for exploring and teaching generative music making and algorithmic compositions. it facilitates simple ways of playing musical notes, facilitates easy access to low-level digital signal processing (DSP) and supplies rhythm and timing as well as some *standard* muscial mechanics. the library acts as an adapter to various sound in- + outputs like MIDI, OSC, or digital/analog audio. the library is hosted on github [wellen](https://github.com/dennisppaul/wellen).

 ## installation